 Consider Product A, dosed at 25mg CBD, using method X. When consumed, method X has a bioavailability of, say, 25%.
-That means that only 25% of the 25mg ingested will actually be used by your body.
+That means that your body will only actually use 25% of the 25mg ingested.
 In this case, 25% of 25mg is 6.25mg.
-Your body will really only be using 6.25mg of the 25mg initially consumed when using method X.
+Your body will only use approximately 6.25mg of the 25mg initially consumed when using method X.

 Summary of Bioavailability by CBD Delivery Method

-To summarize, here are all of the methods discussed and their respective bioavailabilites:
+To summarize, read below for the methods discussed and their respective bioavailabilities:

 - Sublingual: 20-30%